 Post-conditions

 When the group came to an end, the administrator may unregister all the participants and stop the service for this group.
 For another group, there is their PoC service running, but, as all the participants have left the service, the administrator may decide to terminate the service.
-In the both cases, the administrators give back their authority to the PoC service provider.
+In the both cases, the administrators give back their authority to the PoC Service Provider.

 Normal Flow

-The following flow provides the prose description of the PoC group creation by a PoC subscriber.
+The following flow provides the prose description of the PoC group creation by a PoC Subscriber.

-A PoC subscriber (Mary) sends a request to create a PoC Group to the Service Provider.
+A PoC Subscriber (Mary) sends a request to create a PoC Group to the Service Provider.

 Service Provider creates the group according to the request.